ibm-cloud-docs/hp-virtual-servers/generate_ssh.md

 You must then save the private, and optionally the public key, into separate files by pressing the appropriate buttons (**Save public key**, **Save private key**).
 To reuse the public key saved this way for creating a virtual server, ensure that you use the OpenSSH public key format that is recognized by {{site.data.keyword.hpvs}}.
 {: important}

+You must store the keys in a safe location and take a backup of the keys.
+Virtual Server upgrade scenarios require signing with the original keys that were used to create the virtual server.
+{: important}

 To create a virtual server with a **PuTTY** public SSH key, you have the following choices:

 - To create the virtual server directly after the key pair generation, copy the public key from the **Key** box.
 Include the string 'ssh-rsa' at the beginning, but delete the key comment at the end as shown in Figure 2.